laowantong/paroxython/constructs.md

 ##### Construct `filter_for`

-An accumulation pattern that, from a given sequence, returns a copy containing only those elements that verify a certain condition.
+An accumulation pattern that, from a given collection, returns a list containing only those elements that verify a certain condition.

 ###### Regex